Mandeville Verdict is in....

 I just hope the public attention from this case carries over to the three other vehicular manslaughter cases at least.
 People died in those cases.
 They won't be able to give a press conference after a trial.

-responding to a comment by skd
+comment by skd

 11.3.09 - 10:13 am